Aavin: History

-The Dairy Development Department was established in Tamil Nadu in 1926-27 to oversee and regulate milk production and commercial distribution in the state.
-The Dairy Development Department took over control of the milk cooperatives.
-It was replaced by the Tamil Nadu Cooperative Milk Producers Federation Limited in 1981.
-On 1 February 1981, the commercial activities of the cooperative were handed over to TNCMPFL which sold milk and milk products under the trademark "aavin".
-Tamil Nadu is one of the leading states in India in milk production with about 14.5 million liters per day and currently has 1 crore daily consumers.
+The Dairy Development Department was established in Tamil Nadu in 1958 to oversee and regulate milk production and commercial distribution across the state.
+Administrative and statutory control over all dairy co-operatives was officially trasferred to the department on 1 August 1965.
+In 1972, the commercial activities of the department were shifted to the newly formed Tamil Nadu Dairy Development Corporation Limited.
+Following the adoption of the "Anand pattern" cooperative model, this cooperation was succeeded by the Tamil Nadu Cooperative Milk Producers' Federation Limited (TCMPF) which was registered on 1 February 1981.
+The federation processes and markets its dairy products under the trademark Aavin.
+Tamil Nadu ranks among the leading Indian states in milk production with about 14.5 million liters per day and currently has 1 crore daily consumers.